volodymyrhudyma/blog/content/blog/how-to-mock-date-moment-in-jest.md

 export default App;
 ```

-The result of rendering:
+The result of the rendering:

 ![Current date rendered](/img/screenshot-2020-10-31-at-10.27.57.png "Current date rendered")

-So far looks good.
-To be sure that the component does exactly what is expected, a neat test must be written:
+So far it looks good.
+To be sure that the component does exactly what is expected, a proper test must be written:

 ```javascript
 import React from 'react';